finbourne/finbourne-access-sdk-python/sdk/docs/UserRolesApi.md

     add_policy_collection_to_role_request = {"policyCollections":[{"scope":"ExampleAddPolicyCollectionScope","code":"ExampleAddPolicyCollectionCode"}]} # AddPolicyCollectionToRoleRequest | Dto of the policy collection to be added.

     try:
-        # [EXPERIMENTAL] AddPolicyCollectionToUserRole: Add a policy collection to a user-role
+        # AddPolicyCollectionToUserRole: Add a policy collection to a user-role
         api_response = await api_instance.add_policy_collection_to_user_role(userid, add_policy_collection_to_role_request)
         print("The response of UserRolesApi->add_policy_collection_to_user_role:\n")
         pprint(api_response)